A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: An open problem

+{\textbf{Use of Generative-AI tools declaration.}} The author declares the use of Ar tificial Intelligence (AI) tools in the creation of this article.
+The author has used ChatGPT (Free Plan, model GPT-4o) to generate parts of the TikZ code that produces the figures in the article.

-{\textbf{Acknowledgements.}} The author wishes to thank Professor Mark Allen for providing him with feedback on the open problem.
+{\textbf{Acknowledgements.}} The author would like to express his sincere gratitude to an anonymous reviewer who carefully read this article and suggested several important improvements (including the reference \cite{v}).
+The author wishes to thank Professor Mark Allen for providing him with feedback on the open problem of \cite{ak}.
+The author wishes to thank Professor Benedetta Noris for providing him with feedback on \cite{n}.
+The author wishes to thank Professor Susanna Terracini for proposing this topic as master thesis subject.
+The author wishes to thank Professor Giorgio Tortone for the useful conversations about this topic.
 This publication is part of the project PNRR-NGEU which has received funding from the MUR – DM 351/2022.
 The author is a member of the Research Group INdAM–GNAMPA.
-The author has been partially supported by the GNAMPA 2023 project \emph{Teoria della regolarità per problemi ellittici e parabolici con diffusione anisotropa e pesata} and by the GNAMPA 2024 project \emph{Free boundary problems in non-commutative structures and degenerate operators}.
+The author has been partially supported by the GNAMPA 2024 project \emph{Free boundary problems in non-commutative structures and degenerate operators}.